martin-montas/Wazuh-with-Docker-tutorial/README.md

 ```

-if you don't see ouput, move to step 2 and if you do skip.
+if you don't see output, move to step 2 and if you do skip.

 step 2. you shoud have `Docker` and `Curl` installed on the server.
 So open a terminal and type: